optimalprimate/optimalprimate.github.io/_posts/2022-06-22-cat-feeder-esp32.markdown

 I recently discovered the 28BYJ series of stepper motor - they run on 5V, so no need for a 12V separate power supply (although they should be powered separately to the microcontroller) and they're remarkably good value (I bought a few for around £2/each).

-This led to me wanting to build a treat dispense for the cat, and it'd be cool if I could see the cat too, so I could use it remotely when out of the house.
+This led to me wanting to build a treat dispenser for the cat, and it'd be cool if I could see the cat too, so I could use it remotely when out of the house.

-I started thinking about a sort of Ferris-wheel approach, but after a casual look on Thingiverse, I actually found user 'CptPicard' had already made [a decent model](https://www.thingiverse.com/thing:3051036) of an Auger-based system with a hopper and 28BYJ motor mount complete.
+I started thinking about a sort of Ferris-wheel approach, but after a casual look on Thingiverse, I actually found user 'CptPicard' had already made [a decent model](https://www.thingiverse.com/thing:3051036) of an Auger-based system with a hopper and 28BYJ motor mount.

 So I decided to run it through the 3D printer and it came out looking pretty perfect, barring some sanding down of points where my supports had attached.